AFT Design Knowledge Hub

 Implementation

 I built and shipped the entire system independently using Amazon Bedrock, OpenSearch Serverless, and internal tooling.
-Bedrock acted as an implementation guide as I worked through architecture decisions, data ingestion strategies, and agent behavior design.
+I used Bedrock as an implementation guide while working through architecture decisions, data ingestion strategies, and agent behavior design.

 This was my first end-to-end application of agentic design and delivery.
 The work involved deep experimentation, learning-by-doing, and iterating directly in production—resulting in a live system supporting AFT teams today.